Are you looking for a strong and versatile adhesive to help get things done?

-Who knows?
-By the end of this article, you may find ways your company can use foam tape to get more done every day.
+Today, we'll discuss foam tape’s many uses and how it might be a better alternative for you and your team.
+By the end of this article, you may find ways your company can use foam tape to increase your productivity on a daily basis.

-What Exactly Is Foam Tape?
+What Is Foam Tape?

 Think of foam tape as a piece of foam with double-sided adhesive.
 It's best used when people want to pair the flexibility of foam with the security of adhesive backing.